ranjanarajakumar/GiphySearchApp/README.md

 Each user is able to save his/her favourite Giphy from the retrieved list by clicking on the Green colour (+) icon.<br>
 For every user, their saved favourite Giphys are marked with a Red colour Heart icon beside the Giphy.<br><br>

-Technologies used : Angular 5, Java, Spring, JDBC<br>
+Technologies used : Angular 5, Java, Spring MVC / JDBC<br>
 Database used     : MySql